mklabs/tabtab/examples/tabtab-test-complete/readme.md

 the current shell used is actually zsh.

 Similarly, to test against **fish**, make sure to have fish installed, and then the same steps to reproduce.
-This time, make sure to type `fish` and run `env SHELL=fish`.
+This time, make sure to type `fish` and run `set SHELL fish`.
 This is required for tabtab to understand the shell being used is actually fish.

 Those steps are not required if testing against your system shell (possibly using `chsh`).